lmansfieldPC/iOSAppDevelopment/lab10_firstapp.md

-# SwiftUI Basics: Food Ordering App Assignment
+# Lab 10 SwiftUI Basics: Food Ordering App Assignment

 ## Objective
 Create a simple food ordering app using SwiftUI that allows users to add different food items to their order and see the total cost.